dxfrontier/cds-ts-repository/README.md

 ```

 > [!TIP]
-> More info can be found on the official SAP CAP [forShareLock](#https://cap.cloud.sap/docs/node.js/cds-ql#forsharelock) documentation.
+> More info can be found on the official SAP CAP [forShareLock](https://cap.cloud.sap/docs/node.js/cds-ql#forsharelock) documentation. documentation.

 <p align="right">(<a href="#table-of-contents">back to top</a>)</p>